Mushrooms and rasberries in a basket

 Bring your passport sheet along with a mushroom sample or some high-quality photos.
 Then, a qualified MMS authenticator will verify your observations and may ask questions to help you improve your identification skills.

-This virtual option allows you to connect via Zoom, Microsoft Teams, or another online platform so an Authenticator can verify your work remotely.
+This virtual option allows you to connect via Zoom, Microsoft Teams, or another online platform, enabling an Authenticator to verify your work remotely.
 This is perfect for exercising your identification skills over the winter months!

 • Approve the identification and sign.